martinescardo/ExactRealNumberComputationInHaskell/README.md

 ## Finding bugs automatically

-Time to do some automatic program verification.
-Some years ago I manually introduced a bug in the multiplication algorithm, and now truly I don't remember what it was.
-But we are going to be able to see that there is indeed a bug, and compute the offending input.
+This is now time to do some automatic program verification.
+Some years ago I deliberately introduced a bug in the multiplication algorithm, and now truly I don't remember what it was.
+But we are going to be able to see that there is indeed a bug, and compute an offending input.
 ```haskell
 buggyMul (0:x) y = 0 : buggyMul x y
 buggyMul x (0:y) = 0 : buggyMul x y